Mazchoo/Cuda-Accelerated-Sewing-Simulation/README.md

 ## Work in Progress

 - [ ] Fix unwanted movement added to the system when position based contraints interact with forces
+    - Remove velocity and acceleration in plane collision and/or gravity
+    - Try applying Coulomb friction on collision
+    - Try RMS prop and momentum for gradient change
 - [ ] Add zooming and panning to QT widget display
 - [ ] Added ability to view and edit material properties
 - [ ] Add controls to tweak physics parameters live